menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

    *	**Name**: The name of the DHCP failover relationship to be created.
    *	**PrimaryServer**: The name of the primary DHCP server as it appears in Micetro.
    *	**SecondaryServer**: The name of the secondary DHCP server as it appears in Micetro.
-   *	**Mclt**: Specify the number of seconds for which a lease can be renewed by either server without contacting the other.
+   *	**Mclt**: Specify the number of seconds for which either server can renew a lease without contacting the other.
    *	**Port**: Specify the port number on which the server should listen for connections from its failover peer.
    *	**LoadBalanceMaxSeconds**: Specify the cutoff in seconds after which load balancing is disabled.
-According to ISC documentation, a value of 3 or 5 is recommended.
+According to Microsoft documentation, a value of 3 or 5 is recommended.
    *	**MaxResponseDelay**: Specify the number of seconds that may pass without the server receiving a message from its failover peer before it assumes that the connection has failed.
    *	**MaxUnackedUpdates**: Specify the number of messages the server can send before receiving an acknowledgment from its failover peer.
-According to ISC documentation, 10 seems to be a good value.
+According to Microsoft documentation, 10 seems to be a good value.

 Removing Failover Relationships
 --------------------------------

-1. On the **Admin** page, select the Windows server containing the relationship you want to remove, then select :guilabel:`Failover management` on either the :guilabel:`Action` or the **Row (...)** menu.
+1. On the **Admin** page, select the Windows server containing the relationship you want to remove, then select :guilabel:`Failover management` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.

-2. Select the relevant relationship, and then select :guilabel:`Remove` on the **Row menu (...)**.
+2. Select the relevant relationship, and then select :guilabel:`Remove` on the Row :guilabel:`...` menu.

-4. If associated relationships exist, you will be prompted to select the server where the scopes should persist and decide whether to delete or disable scopes on the other server.
+3. If associated relationships exist, you will be prompted to select the server where the scopes should persist and decide whether to delete or disable scopes on the other server.

 Replicating Failover Scopes